Last updated on October 17th, 2025

 On June 7, 1964, Pastor E. W. Schwantes was installed by the synodical President, Rev. Dr. John H. Reble.

-The building in 5 Superior Avenue which was to serve as the day care building was purchased in 1969.
+The building in 5 Superior Avenue, Toronto, which was to serve as the day care building was purchased in 1969.

 Pastor Eberhard W. Schwantes, who served the MLC for 35 years, expressed what the church meant to many: “For me, the congregation meant always also family, and therefore, a lasting bond and responsibility.
 The family that is under God’s word, grants protection against the outside world, it is a refuge where one is safe, where one finds community and comfort.”